Wednesday, 28 July 2010

 It was developed by Rising Star, also responsible for Muramasa: The Demon Blade, another Wii exclusive, one with exquisite graphics and hardcore gameplay.

 In LKS you control a king who controls his subjects.
 It plays quite similar to Pikmin, and also has elements of Animal Crossing, and Warcraft 3.
 You Convert your ordinary, lazy citizens into different job classes such as farmers or hunters, each suited to different purposes and obstacles.
-These hand-picked men and women follow you into the field to dig up treasure, collect resources and hunt UMA, the en
+These hand-picked men and women follow you into the field to dig up treasure, collect resources and hunt UMA, the enemies of the game.

 As you can tell from these images, the game is an absolute charmer.
 Your residents make sounds of their own language, much like the Sims, and it's amusing to watch them go about their daily business.
 Hunters practice their Archery, guards patrol the Kingdom, and Carpenters sit on a rug and smoke.
 Beat a boss and the next day a festival will be held, like when you defeat Cow Bones, everyone dances ritualistically, wearing skulls on their noggins.